Firesphere/silverstripe-newsmodule/README.md

 It works.
 Pretty much.
 Has some missing features.
 Please read my comments on the functions and such.
 It should make everything clear.
 If it doesn't...
 Then... wait a bit until I update this, ok?

 Ow, and the default template is based on HTML5 features and my own website.
-Functional frontend demo can also be found on my website. `http://casa-laguna.net/all-the-news`
+Functional frontend demo can also be found on my website. [`Casa Laguna`](http://casa-laguna.net/all-the-news)

 Strange code and undocumented features are probably due to my cat sleeping on the keyboard.